 Before you start your makeover, think about what homeschool supplies you need and, more importantly, where you will store all those supplies.

-After we solved the collaborative space issue and the display issue, the other major thing we needed to tackle was the storage issue.
+After we solved the collaborative space issue and the display issue, the other major thing we needed to tackle was the storage issue for our homeschooling room ideas.

 Our homeschool space is right inside our front door.